 A number of years ago, my song almost died, because I was afraid to move out from a workplace that no longer gave me joy and fulfillment.
 Life no longer felt beautiful.

-To me, a clear signpost of whether or not a person is still doing what she should be doing, is whether or not the song is still in her heart and life still seems beautiful and sweet.
+To me, a clear signpost of whether or not we are still doing what we should be doing, is whether or not the song is still in our heart and life still seems beautiful and sweet.

 If there's no song your heart, maybe it's time to re-think what will make life beautiful again for you.
 I'm happy to report the nightingale sings again for me.

-With loving wishes for melody in your heart,
+With loving wishes for that new song in your own heart,